snap-stanford/ogb-web/_docs/datasets/linkprop.md

 **Dataset splitting:** We split the edges according to time, in order to simulate a realistic application in citation recommendation (e.g., a user is writing a new paper and has already cited several existing papers, but wants to be recommended additional references).
 To this end, we use the most recent papers (those published in 2019) as the source papers for which we want to recommend the references.
 For each source paper, we drop *two* papers from its references---the resulting two dropped edges (pointing from the source paper to the dropped papers) are used respectively for validation and testing.
 All the rest of the edges are used for training.

+**Previous version:**
+Previous version `ogbl-citation` was deprecated as of Dec 25th, 2020 due to a bug in negative samples of validation/test sets (many nodes are not sampled as negative samples).
+The issue is resolved in `ogbl-citation2`.
+The deprecated leaderboard of `ogbl-citation` can be found [here](../leader_deprecated/#ogbl-citation).

 #### References